-These aren’t just any muffins either.
-These are the muffins you won’t be able to get enough of, the ones that bring a twinge of nostalgia as well as overwhelming joy while eating them.
+Apple Cider Streusel Muffins aren’t just any muffins either.
+The beauties are bites of perfection.
+Bites that you won’t be able to get enough of.
+Bites that bring a twinge of nostalgia and overwhelming joy.

 Yes, I said overwhelming joy.
 It’s real, my friends.

-I really thought it was the greatest thing, a cute little can to open, full of cute little fruit pieces that were so delicious to bite into while eating a warm muffin.
-Well, now it’s probably pretty obvious that this food blogger rarely cooks anything from a box (I will not mention the stress-eating-mac-and-cheese nights).
-That doesn’t mean I don’t still crave warm, cinnamon filled apple muffins with little bits of apple spread throughout though.
+Now, I rarely eat from a box (I won’t mention the stress-eating-mac-and-cheese nights).
+But that doesn’t mean I don’t still crave warm, cinnamon filled apple muffins with little bits of apple spread throughout.

-If you love a fruit in your muffins, you’re going to love these.
-I honestly hadn’t set out to make a childhood favorite recipe.
-I was making the Apple Cider Cupcakes with Bourbon Cream Cheese Frosting, actually.
+If you love fruit in muffins, you’re going to love these.
+They came to be kind of “accidentally” when I was making these Apple Cider Cupcakes (ahem, with Bourbon Cream Cheese Frosting).

 One bite of the frosting-less cupcake though and I was immediately 8 years old again, watching Saturday morning cartoons with a plate of warm apple muffins.
 And I KNEW I had to also turn the recipe into muffins.
 It was fate, it had to happen.